BOARD OF DIRECTORS

-David Fisichella, Treasurer
+David Fisichella, Director

 David is the Group Operations Leader: Operational Scientific Services and the Manager of Shipboard Scientific Services at Woods Hole Oceanographic Institution.
 “As someone who hires engineers I see a real need to get students engaged in technical pursuits at a young age, and a strong public school STEM program is one of the best ways to do this.
 His daughter is a FPS student.

 Jim Newman is an ocean engineer whose primary focus has been development and deployment of underwater systems, particularly un-manned vehicles, in support of marine science.
 Along with operating a consulting business, Woods Hole Marine Systems Inc., Jim is an adjunct professor of Ocean Engineering at the University of Rhode Island, and developed and taught a course on Remotely Operated Vehicle (ROV) design.

 Jim has long been interested in the intersections of engineering and science with K-12 education in the STEM areas.
 He has been a science fair judge in several different fairs, has mentored individuals and groups interested in ROVs, and is a founding board member and Secretary of the Falmouth STEM Boosters.